michaellzc/michaellin.me/about.md

 title: About
 ---
 <br>
 Thanks for visiting my page!
-I'm Michael, a first year Computer Science student at the [University of Alberta](https://ualberta.ca).
+I'm Michael, a second year Computer Science student at the [University of Alberta](https://ualberta.ca).

 ### Interest